mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

 2. Nominate a core committer
  - If the nomination is for the Mattermost project, or for a core repository (e.g. `mattermost-server`, `mattermost-webapp`), raise the topic in weekly developers meeting.
- - If the nomination is for a repository managed by a specific team (e.g. mattermost-plugin-jira), raise the topic with that team
+ - If the nomination is for a repository managed by a specific team (e.g. `mattermost-plugin-jira`), raise the topic with that team.

 3. Team discussed nomination
  - During the meeting, the nomination is discussed.
 Meeting participants should feel empowered to raise concerns on the nomination if any (e.g. length of involvement in the community, skill sets)